YingkaiHao/LeetCode/DataStructure/tree.md

 ### (1).
 Maximum depth of binary tree

 Given the root of a binary tree, return its maximum depth.
-A binary tree's maximum depth is the number of nodes along the longest path from the root node down to the farthest leaf node.
+A binary tree's maximum depth is the number of nodes along the longest path from the root node down to the farthest leaf node.(problem 104)

 Example: